gitlabhq/gitlabhq/doc/ci/quick_start/README.md

 This is the simplest possible build configuration that will work for most Ruby
 applications:

-1. Define two jobs `rspec` and `rubocop` with different commands to be executed.
+1. Define two jobs `rspec` and `rubocop` (the names are arbitrary) with different commands to be executed.
 1. Before every job, the commands defined by `before_script` are executed.

 The `.gitlab-ci.yml` file defines sets of jobs with constraints of how and when they should be run.
-The jobs are defined as top-level elements with a name and always have to contain the `script` name.
+The jobs are defined as top-level elements with a name (in our case `rspec` and `rubocop`) and always have to contain the `script` keyword.
 Jobs are used to create builds, which are then picked by [Runners](../runners/README.md) and executed within the environment of the Runner.

 What is important is that each job is run independently from each other.

 If you want to check whether your `.gitlab-ci.yml` file is valid, there is a Lint tool under the page `/ci/lint` of your GitLab instance.
-You can also find the link under **Settings** -> **CI settings** in your project.
+You can also find the link under **Settings > CI settings** in your project.

 For more information and a complete `.gitlab-ci.yml` syntax, please check [the documentation on .gitlab-ci.yml](../yaml/README.md).